open-siege/siege-studio/README.md

 * The ability to save new 3D assets using the supported format for that game.
 * The ability to do some basic manipulation of the 3D assets.
-* The ability to convert the 3D asset to a more common format for use in other 3D software.
+* The ability to convert the 3D assets to a more common format for use in other 3D software.

 Tertiary goals would be: